29 Beautiful RV Makeovers with Unpainted Cabinets

 Some decorative touches will go a long way toward updating your RV interior.
 These can include new window treatments, recovering dining booth benches, replacing furniture, and adding plants and wall decor.

 Bold decor can give an RV a total makeover with no permanent changes.
-The above RV owner’s Boho-style updates include:
+The above RV owner’s boho-style updates include:

 The RV is a Class C motorhome that has been modified for full-time living with the addition of a pull-out desk, extra storage, and a flip-down countertop extension.
 The decor includes a: